 Titled “Improving access to clinical cancer research in Brazil: recent advances and new opportunities.
 Expert opinions from the 4th CURA meeting, São Paulo, 2023", the research brought to light important insights from 16 experts.

 The paper, in poster format, corresponds to 4th Care Meeting, which took place in June 2023 in São Paulo.
-At the time, different representatives of the system of clinical research participants, such as CONEP, Anvisa, researchers, the pharmaceutical industry and NGO leaders, discussed how we can improve both scientific studies in the country and patient access.
+At the time, different representatives of the system of Clinical Research participants, such as CONEP, Anvisa, researchers, the pharmaceutical industry and NGO leaders, discussed how we can improve both scientific studies in the country and patient access.

 According to the poster, clinical research is the cornerstone of improvements in cancer treatment.
 However, it has been conducted predominantly in high-income countries, with few clinical trials available in Brazil and other low- and middle-income countries.